GSto/digital-garden/notes/decision making models.md

 ## Make Reversible Decisions Quickly
 "Some decisions are one-way doors, make those decisions slowly.
 But most are changeable and reversible.
 They should be made quickly by high judgement individuals in small groups" - Jeff Bezos

+## Effectual Reasoning
+Instead of asking yourself "where do I want to go, and how can I bridge the gap?", instead think of "based on where I am now, where can I go from here?" - [[effectual reasoning]]